Jewish resistance in German-occupied Europe: Jewish service in Allied militaries

 The British Army trained 37 Jewish volunteers from Mandatory Palestine to parachute into Europe in an attempt to organize resistance.
 The most famous member of this group was Hannah Szenes.
 She was parachuted into Yugoslavia to assist in the rescue of Hungarian Jews who were about to be deported to the German death camp at Auschwitz.
 Szenes was arrested at the Hungarian border, then imprisoned and tortured, but she refused to reveal details of her mission.
 She was eventually tried and executed by firing squad.
 She is regarded as a national heroine in Israel.

+No. 51 Commando, a British Army commando unit composed of Jewish and Arab volunteers from Palestine, fought in the East African campaign.

 In 1941, the Haganah, the main Jewish militia in Mandatory Palestine, formed the Palmach, an elite strike force, in order to defend against a possible German invasion.
 It cooperated with the British and received sabotage training from them.
 After a failed sabotage mission (Operation Boatswain), it fought alongside British Commonwealth forces in the Syria-Lebanon campaign.

 In July 1944, the Jewish Brigade, a brigade group of the British Army for Jews from Palestine, was established.
-It consisted of about 5,500 Jewish volunteers from Palestine led by British-Jewish officers, and was organized into three infantry regiments, an artillery regiment, and supporting units.
-The brigade was attached to the British Eighth Army in Italy from November 1944, taking part in the Spring 1945 offensive in Italy.
+It consisted of about 5,000 Jewish volunteers primarily from Palestine as well as British Jewish and non-Jewish soldiers in certain roles.
+It was led primarily by British-Jewish officers.
+The brigade was organized into three infantry regiments, an artillery regiment, and supporting units.
+It was attached to the British Eighth Army in Italy from November 1944 and went into action in March 1945.
+The brigade took part in the Spring 1945 offensive in Italy.
 After the end of the war in Europe, the Jewish Brigade was moved to Belgium and the Netherlands in July 1945.
-As well as participating in combat operations against German forces, the brigade assisted and protected Holocaust survivors.
+As well as participating in combat operations against German forces, members of the brigade assisted and protected Holocaust survivors and clandestinely hunted and killed Nazi war criminals following the end of the war in Europe.

 The Special Interrogation Group was a British Army commando unit comprising German-speaking Jewish volunteers from Palestine.
 It carried out commando and sabotage raids behind Axis lines during the Western Desert Campaign and gathered military intelligence by stopping and questioning German transports while dressed as German military police.
 They also assisted other British forces.
 Following the disastrous failure of Operation Agreement, a series of ground and amphibious operations carried out by British, Rhodesian, and New Zealand forces on German and Italian-held Tobruk in September 1942, the survivors were transferred to the Royal Pioneer Corps.